 The program works with people involved in the criminal justice system.
-We aim to respectfully meet participants where they are at, with a strengths-based and positive, none-judgement approach to support.
+We aim to respectfully meet participants where they are at, with a strengths-based and positive, non-judgmental approach to support.
 The program will lead to the following benefits.

-Improved outcomes for participants
+Improved outcomes for participants:

 • increased resilience

-• and increased sense of self-worth
+• increased sense of self-worth

 • Improved communication skills